dperrymorrow/gulp-task-generator/README.md

 You can then invoke the tasks with ``$ gulp`` or run individual gulp task such as ``$ gulp clean``

-And, of course you can edit your ``gulpfile.js`` further for more customization, it is your gulfile after all, big-gulp just helps you build it.
+And, of course you can edit your ``gulpfile.js`` further for more customization, it is your gulpfile after all, big-gulp just helps you build it.